AI Search Optimization for Car Dealerships: The Complete GEO Guide

 - “The Honest Answer on Whether to Buy Now or Wait.”
 Actual math from your current pricing.

 The dealer who publishes this first in their market becomes the trusted local source that AI cites when every buyer in that city asks the tariff question.
-Perplexity’s 32.5-day freshness window means the first publisher holds the citation until someone else produces something better.
+First publisher holds the citation until someone else produces something better.

 What NOT to Do: GEO Theater vs. Real Impact